Support beyond the session

 Immediately after your treatment

-After a massage treatment, it’s normal to feel a range of sensations — from deep relaxation to a sense of lightness or fatigue.
+After a massage treatment, it is normal to notice a range of sensations — from deep relaxation to lightness, tiredness, or increased body awareness.

 Where possible: